OlenaT2021/markdown-exercise/index.md

 ## Footnote

-Tis text incledues sentence with the footnotes. [^1]
+This text includes sentence with the footnotes. [^1]

+The footnote will be in the bottom of the page

 [^1]: the footnote